 Insurance companies often try to reject liability for the car accident claim, and they cite exclusion in the contract because of intentional conduct.

-For a successful personal injury case against brake checkers, you need an experienced attorney that can file a personal injury lawsuit and deal with the insurance company.
+For a successful personal injury case against brake checkers, you need an experienced attorney who can file a personal injury lawsuit and deal with the insurance company

-What to Do in Case of Brake Checking Accident
+What Should You Do in Case of a Brake Checking Accident?

 You should follow several steps in case of a brake check accident: